 Trump’s most common words used in his tweets were positive (i.e., great, will, thank, as well as the hashtag #MAKEAMERICAGREATAGAIN).
 These all have positive meanings.
 Clinton’s most frequently used word on Twitter was trump (NB lower case disrespect!).
 What does this tell you?

 Incidentally, it is possible to predict how successful* a tweet will be (or predict the performance of a selection of tweets and thus select the best one to send). * One success criteria is the number of retweets forecasted (within a certain level of confidence) Cortana 2016.
 If you enjoy data mining, you might enjoy this from Microsoft’s machine learning people.
 Everything generates feedback and learning, which is fed back into the system to update the situation analysis, refine objectives, inform strategy and tactics as you can see in the diagram below. part 3 will explore how door-door canvassers fed back data regarding which message worked best for each household.

 In the end….

-crystal clear positioning and targeting driven by clever use of data layered on top of the Magic Marketing Formula combined with non traditional ‘disruptive start-up’ attitude’ always ready to learn and constantly improve every hour delivered Trump, the outsider, the most unexpected of wins (despite winning less than 2 million votes than Clinton).
+crystal clear positioning and targeting driven by clever use of data layered on top of the Magic Marketing Formula combined with a ‘disruptive start-up’ attitude’ always ready to learn and constantly improve every hour – delivered Trump, the outsider, the most unexpected of wins (despite winning less than 2 million votes than Clinton).
 As Forbe’s Bertoni reports:

 ‘If the campaign’s overarching sentiment was fear and anger, the deciding factor at the end was data and entrepreneurship.’